sharvesh24/Health-Hub/README.md

 ~ User's obesity rate

-We have used Machine Learning models for predicting the results.
+We have used Artificial Neural Network(ANN), K-Nearest Neighbour(KNN) with Hypermeter tuning models for predicting the results.

 Once the user inputs their information, the ML model searches from a dataset and displays the result.